apache/incubator-uniffle/docs/client_guide.md

         --conf spark.rss.estimate.task.concurrency.dynamic.factor=1.0
         ```

+Since v0.8.0, `RssShuffleManager` would disable local shuffle reader(`set spark.sql.adaptive.localShuffleReader.enabled=false`) optimization by default.

-3. In `RssShuffleManager`, the local shuffle reader has been disabled by default (`spark.sql.adaptive.localShuffleReader.enabled=false`), as it would cause too many random small IOs and too many network connections with shuffle servers.
+Local shuffle reader as its name indicates is suitable and optimized for spark's external shuffle service, and shall not be used for remote shuffle service.
+It would cause many random small IOs and network connections with Uniffle's shuffle server

 ### Deploy MapReduce Client Plugin